×

 If you are thinking about moving to Mexico, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Expenses here are FAR lower than the USA even though Real Estate here has gone up in price.
 Still very affordable.
 I live in So.
 Rosarito close to Puerto Nuevo.
 My house is on a Hillside above the ocean with spectacular Views of the Ocean and coastline.
 I have a 3 bedroom house, 3 baths home with huge view patio and enclosed parking for 3 cars.
 This for a fraction of the cost of an ocean view home in California.
 If you are looking to rent, Ocean view and ocean front places are low price and vary from area to area.
 Many American colonies here have 24/7 guards and security.
 Rents vary from about 400 USD to well under 2000 USD.
-Depending on size and area, Everything from small apartments to huge view homes are available," said one person in Rosarito.
+Depending on size and area, Everything from small apartments to huge view homes are available," explained one person living in Rosarito, Mexico.

 Should I buy or rent a home in Mexico?